Film

 Sun Set Rise

 Short Film, 2023, 35'.
-Directed, produced and written by Leo Eigner and Taro Spirig.
+Directed, produced and written by Leo Shearmur and Taro Spirig.

 This film was selected to the 59th Solothurn Film Festival.
 More information here.